AincradOT/platform/platform/README.md

 # Type 'yes' when prompted to copy state from local to GCS
 ```

-Type `yes` when prompted.
-If migration fails, see [0-bootstrap README](0-bootstrap/README.md) for troubleshooting.

 ### 6. Configure 1-org

 Copy and edit the example file: